 Key considerations for resource scaling include:

-- Phase-specific needs: Allocate more estimators during detailed estimating phases.
+- Phase-specific needs; Allocate more estimators during detailed estimating phases.

-- Flexibility: Use contract-based offshore teams to handle workload spikes.
+- Flexibility; Use contract-based offshore teams to handle workload spikes.

 Regularly reviewing project timelines and resource allocation prevents bottlenecks and ensures the timely delivery of estimates.